timhughes/buck-example-python/README.md

 - Depends on watchman
 - Watchman binaries don't work on linux for 6 months (can be compiled from source). https://github.com/facebook/watchman/issues/760
 - buckbuild.slack.com only open to select few email domains.
 Lack of community
+- requires a daemon running in the background